akshatmittal61/planner/CONTRIBUTING.md

 server.mjs
 ```

+## Local Development

+Fork the repository to your own GitHub Profile

+After that, follow the steps below:

+1. Clone the forked repository
+2. Enter into the directory
+3. Install all the dependencies
+4. Run the react dev server
+5. Run the backend server

+## Environment Variables:

+Building the .env

+- **MONGO_CONNECTION_URL:** Create a database in MongoDB cluster and paste the connection string in here
+- **PORT:** Assign a PORT to run teh backend server (usually `4000` or `5000`)
+- **JWT_SECRET:** Assign a string for the JWT web token or request the [developers](#author) to provide you with the official one.
+- **REACT_APP_BACKEND_URL:** Create the backend URL for which React App will send the server requests to.

 Please ensure that your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.